Basavarajsm2102/MLOPS-proj-2/README.md

 ### 14. Logging Setup
 - Write a logging module and save it as a logger file.
 - Test the logging functionality in `demo.py`.
-  📜 This ensures proper logging for debugging and monitoring.
+  📜 This ensures proper logging for debugging and monitoring in the MLOps workflow.

 ---

 ### 15. Exception Handling
 - Write an exception handling module and save it as an exception file.
 - Test the exception handling in `demo.py`.
-  ⚠️ This improves the robustness of your application.
+  ⚠️ This improves the robustness of the MLOps pipeline.

 ---

 ### 16. EDA and Feature Engineering
 - Add notebooks for **Exploratory Data Analysis (EDA)** and **Feature Engineering** in the `notebook` folder.
-  📈 These notebooks analyze and preprocess the vehicle insurance dataset.
+  📈 These notebooks analyze and preprocess the vehicle insurance dataset for model training.

 ---